-The Club takes its duty of care for the safety and wellbeing of its members seriously and exercises all reasonable steps to ensure that this is achieved as safely as possible.
-A bush camp, and the surrounding bush, is a constantly changing environment and it can become hazardous as weather and the levels of natural threats change.
+The Club takes its duty of care for the safety and wellbeing of its members seriously and exercises all reasonable steps to ensure that this is achieved.
+This is not just out of concern for our members but a legal requirement.
+A bush camp, and the surrounding bushland, is a constantly changing environment and it can become hazardous as weather and the levels of natural threats change.
 The Club will do all that it reasonably can to keep the members informed of any hazardous situation.
-However, it must be emphasized that it remains the responsibility of each and every member to be informed and to be responsible for their own safety and wellbeing.
+However, it must be emphasized that each and every member is responsible for their own safety and wellbeing.